SWeav02/baderkit/docs/implementation.md

     flux in parallel.
 This comes at the cost of storing the information in memory using an array that is several times the size of the original grid.

+    - **Reversed Assignment:** Calculating the weight from high to low requires one to track the partial basin assignments of each point for reference later.
+We instead move over the data from low to high, adding the weighted charge of each point to its higher neighbors.
+In this way, the charge/volume is accumulated without the need to track each points partial assignments.

+    - **Basin Labels:** Because the weight method provides fractional assignments, it is difficult to represent each points basin assignment.
+We opt to assign each point to its neighbor with the highest flux.
+This results in basin labels for each point, but they are only about as accurate as the `ongrid` method.

     - **Unknown Bug-fix:** We have found that in some cases, particularly in non-cubic systems, the results of our method vary from the original.
 In particular we often